cosola-salvia/news.macile.org/content/en-bulletin.md

 _MACILE Summer Academy 2007.
 Group of 7th-8th grade students from schools in Itabo, Nigua, El 18, Yogo Yogo, and Haina.
 Yahaira Pinales (far right), Dominican teacher that recruited the students._

-### Objectives

-- Nurture the creativity and curiosity of talented young people.
-- Increase access to challenging and stimulating learning environments.
-- Advance engineering education in K-12
-- Increase learning and understanding.

 ## MACILE Summer Academy 2008